I have already written a blog about fitting in with what we deal with in our lives, but I believe there is another side to it too.

 I remember around the time I was a teenager, thinking that somehow I didn’t fit into my life.
 We were on holiday with my family and I just remember being closed off as if I didn’t fit in.
 My siblings were larking around having fun, but I felt awkward.
 I didn’t feel as though I fitted in.

 I wanted to be the one who was being silly.
 I wanted to be the one to have fun fitting in, but didn’t know how to.
 I was too serious to be silly, to have fun.
 Having no confidence or self-esteem contributed to how I felt, but at the time it wasn’t something I understood or equated to.
 Things never changed.

-Outwardly we tend to conform so that we fit into society because it’s easier, but I also believe we need to be true to ourselves.
-I believe that finding our own level of acceptability should make us feel less awkward so that we can fit into our lives.
+Outwardly, we tend to conform so that we fit into society, but I believe we need to be true to ourselves.
+Finding our own level of acceptability should make us feel less awkward so that we can fit into our lives.